Standards of Conduct

 Each student accepts the responsibility to actively uphold the Code of Conduct and to refrain from any action that would be detrimental to spiritual growth, the

 safety or well-being of others, or that would impair the ability of others to follow the Code of Conduct (1 Pet.
 2:11, Rom.
 14:13).
-For this reason, students are expected to abstain from any illegal or prohibited activities including use, possession, or association with alcohol, tobacco, and illicit drugs; pornography or sexual immorality; dancing; profanity or obscenity; harassment, abuse, and discrimination; gambling; stealing; and satanic practices.
+For this reason, students are expected to abstain from any illegal or prohibited activities including use, possession, or association with alcohol, illicit drugs, narcotics, any marijuana products, and tobacco and related products (such as e-cigarettes and vaporizers); pornography or sexual immorality; profanity or obscenity; harassment, abuse, and discrimination; gambling; stealing; and satanic practices.

 Formulated to give direction in matters that require discernment, college standards for clothing, music, entertainment, social life, and other general responsibilities are applied in an effort to align with the spirit and intention of biblical principles and to reflect conservative values.